 COVID-19 Vaccines for Pregnant or Nursing Women

 The effectiveness of preventing COVID-19 is expected to be the same in pregnant women as other people.
 If you are pregnant, your exposure to COVID-19 and the number of cases in your community are important to consider when getting vaccinated.
 Pregnant women are vulnerable to more severe illness from COVID-19 compared to nonpregnant women of reproductive age.
-Although no information from human pregnancies has been reported yet, information from animal pregnancy safety studies is reassuring.
+Scientific studies to date have shown no safety concerns for babies born to people who were vaccinated against COVID-19 during pregnancy.

 Are the vaccines safe for women who are nursing?